-His crazy racist propaganda was totally crushed though by the outstading results achieved by Jesse Owens, a brilliant afro-american athlet who won 4 gold medals in the 100 metres, 200 metres, 4×100 metre relay and long jump, breaking 3 world records.
+His crazy racist propaganda was totally crushed though by the outstanding results achieved by Jesse Owens, a brilliant Afro-American athlete who won 4 gold medals in the 100 meters, 200 meters, 4×100 meter relay and long jump, breaking 3 world records.

-This was absolutley an extraordinary event in a place where a fierce racial discrimination was spread in the regime ideology.
+This was absolutely an extraordinary event in a place where fierce racial discrimination was spread in the regime ideology.

 The names of the winners are still listed on the plates placed in the Marathon Gate.